 - Blood Glucose Regulation

 Insulin is not “bad” in the short term.
-It is the chronic elevation of insulin levels, commonly seen in our society today, coupled with the evidence that glucose levels in the blood can remain high because the cells are not responding to the signal of insulin as they should (i.e., insulin resistance), which are indicative of poor health.
+It is the chronic elevation of these levels, commonly seen in our society today, coupled with the evidence that glucose levels in the blood can remain high because the cells are not responding to the signal of insulin as they should (i.e., insulin resistance), which are indicative of poor health.
 Insulin is not to be feared; rather, it is simply to be understood.

 1. Young, C. M., Scanlan, S. S., Im, H. S., & Lutwak, L. (1971).
 Effect on body composition and other parameters in obese young men of carbohydrate level of reduction diet.
 The American journal of clinical nutrition, 24(3), 290-296.Last Updated On